discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 client.login(token);
 ```

-From now on, if you change the prefix or token in your `config.json` file, it'll change in your bot file as well.
-You'll be using the prefix variable a lot soon.
+From now on, if you change the token in your `config.json` file, it'll change in your bot file as well.

 ::: tip
 If you aren't familiar with some of this syntax, it may be ES6 syntax.
 If it does confuse you, you should check out [this guide page](/additional-info/es6-syntax.md) before continuing.